Hello Daydreamers!

 Isn’t that super easy?

-Save your project and click “Make it” on the upper-right corner to send it to your machine.
+Save your project and click “Make it” in the upper-right corner to send it to your machine.

 Step 3 – Send Gift Tags to Cricut